avwsolutions/katacoda-scenarios/elastic-playground/step1.md

 #### Initialisation:

-Wait till all Pods are in READY (1/1) state.
+Wait till all Pods are in READY (1/1) state.This can take some minutes !!

 `kubectl get pods`{{execute HOST1}}